18F/identity-design-system/docs/layout.md

 - The **basic header** features a multi-level primary menu to the right of the logo.
 - The **landing page** content features large blocks of color to call out your message.
 Use it sparingly for greatest effect.
-- The **medium footer** includes an area for content related to the current page or section.
+- The **slim footer**, which is the minimum footer required.
+It is the footer used on this site.

 {% include helpers/page-preview.html
   path="/examples/basic-header-landing-slim-footer.html"